Linear maps on nonnegative symmetric matrices preserving the independence number: Introduction and main result

 Linear preserver problems on matrices and operators have a long history, which concern the characterization of linear maps on matrices or operators preserving special properties.
 In 1897, Frobenius \cite{F} showed that a linear operator $\phi: M_n\rightarrow M_n$ satisfies

 if and only if there are $M, N\in M_n$ with $\det(MN) = 1$ such that $\phi$ has the form

 where $M_n$ denotes the set of $n\times n$ complex matrices.
 Since then, lots of linear preserver problems have been investigated.
 There are many new directions and active research on preserver problems motivated by theory and applications; see \cite{FHLS, FLPS, LP, M7, W}.
-Particularly, Minc \cite{HM} characterized those linear transformations that maps nonnegative matrices into nonnegative matrices and preserves the spectrum of each nonnegative matrix.
+Particularly, Minc \cite{HM} characterized those linear transformations that map nonnegative matrices into nonnegative matrices and preserve the spectrum of each nonnegative matrix.
 In \cite{BS1, BS2, BS3, H}, linear maps preserving certain combinatorial properties of matrices are studied.

 The {\it independence number} of a square matrix $A$, denoted by $\alpha(A)$, is the maximum order of its principal zero submatrices.
-Let $S_n^{+}$ be the set of $n\times n$ nonnegative symmetric matrices with zero trace, and let $J_n$ be the $n\times n$ matrix with all entries equal to one.
+Let $S_n^{+}$ be the set of $n\times n$ nonnegative symmetric matrices with zero trace.
 In this paper, we study the following problem.